I didn't start out as a consultant. I started inside organizations, embedded in the messy reality of trying to make good ideas work.

 Over time, I learned that transformation rarely fails because people aren't trying hard enough.
 It fails because strategy, systems, and people get treated as separate problems, when they're one integrated challenge.

-The work has taken different forms across my career: from guiding wilderness experiences and corporate training programs in Australia and Maine, to seven years in senior leadership at Outward Bound, a stint in the world of documentary filmmaking, to managing organizational change at a state agency alongside my consulting practice.
+The work has taken different forms across my career: from guiding wilderness experiences and corporate training programs in Australia and Maine, to six years in senior leadership at Outward Bound, a stint in the world of documentary filmmaking, to managing organizational change at a state agency alongside my consulting practice.
 The thread has been the same throughout: I tend to arrive at the moment something needs to change, figure out what's going on, and help the people involved build a way through it.

 That's what led me to create Bay Consulting.